In this guide to AdWords Ad Extensions, here is all that you will learn:

 - Sitelink extensions best go with broad match keywords.
 This gives you a scope of wider audiences.

-- You can also schedule your site link extensions for specific dates of the month, days of the week, time of the day, etc.
+- And, you can also schedule your site link extensions for specific dates of the month, days of the week, time of the day, etc.

 Click to enable Sitelink Extensions